 “I’ll put a spell on my mother and then she won’t make me get married.”
 In other words, I’ll change my mother rather than sacrifice my own bodily autonomy.
 After that her plan is to follow the magic.

-Merida herself encounters a variety of battle scenes, escalating in stakes:
+Merida herself encounters a variety of big struggle scenes, escalating in stakes:

 - Fights with her mother about being ladylike, in a montage sequence